matrix-org/matrix-spec-proposals/proposals/3786-acl-notifs.md

 a room.
 Room server ACLs aren't something the user should have to worry about, so these events should not trigger notifications; however right now they *do* trigger notifications, if the user has the room rule set to `notify` (`All messages` in Element).

-To add to this, often during spam attacks, these events are sent quite frequently, which causes the users to be overwhelmed by notifications.
+Additionally, these events are often sent quite frequently during spam attacks, which causes the users to be overwhelmed by notifications.
 (See <https://github.com/vector-im/element-web/issues/20788>)

 Due to these problems, this MSC proposes a new push rule to ignore these events.